cdrake189/python-geopandas-rasterstats/README.md

 seem to be very straight forward.
 We will first get the extents of the raster, then manually construct a geometry.
 In order to use the `geopandas` `sjoin` we will then need to create a geopandas SpatialDataFrame.
 This section details those steps.

-The `rasterio` raster has a `bound` attribute which gives the boundaries:
+The `rasterio` raster has a `bounds` attribute which gives the boundaries:
 ```
-tmax.bound
+tmax.bounds
 ```
 To create a `shapely.geometry`:
 ```
 shapely.geometry.Polygon([(left, bottom), (right, bottom), (right, top), (left, top), (left, bottom)])
 ```
-which, subbing in the attributes from the `tmax.bound`:
+which, subbing in the attributes from the `tmax.bounds`:
 ```
 poly = shapely.geometry.Polygon([(tmax.bounds.left, tmax.bounds.bottom), (tmax.bounds.right, tmax.bounds.bottom), (tmax.bounds.right, tmax.bounds.top), (tmax.bounds.left, tmax.bounds.top),(tmax.bounds.left, tmax.bounds.bottom)])
 poly